monsterlane/codeigniter3-cinder/readme.md

 * [jQuery] - jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 * [RequireJS] - RequireJS is a JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
 Using a modular script loader like RequireJS will improve the speed and quality of your code.
 * [RequireCSS] - A RequireJS CSS loader plugin to allow CSS requires and optimization
-* [doT.js] - The fastest + concise javascript template engine for nodejs and browsers.
-Partials, custom delimiters and more.
+* [Dust.js] - Dust is a Javascript templating engine.
+It inherits its look from the ctemplate family of languages, and is designed to run asynchronously on both the server and the browser.
 * [jclass] - Advanced but lightweight and fast Javascript inheritance model providing class members and prototype conversion.
 * [Grunt] - In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.